endurodave/StateMachineWithModernDelegates/README.md

 <p>A software-based Finite State Machines (FSM) is an implementation method used to decompose a design into states and events.
 Simple embedded devices with no operating system employ single threading such that the state machines run on a single &ldquo;thread&rdquo;.
 More complex systems use multithreading to divvy up the processing.</p>

-<p>Many FSM implementations exist including one I wrote about here on Code Project entitled &ldquo;<a href="http://www.codeproject.com/Articles/1087619/State-Machine-Design-in-Cplusplus"><strong>State Machine Design in C++</strong></a>&rdquo;.
-The article covers how to create C++ state machines using the <code>StateMachine</code> base class.
-What is missing, however, is how to integrate multiple state machines into the context of a multithreaded environment.</p>

-<p>&ldquo;<a href="https://www.codeproject.com/Articles/5277036/Asynchronous-Multicast-Delegates-in-Modern-Cpluspl"><strong>Asynchronous Multicast Delegates in Modern C++</strong></a>&rdquo; is another article I wrote on Code Project.
-This design provides a C++ delegate library that is capable of synchronous and asynchronous invocations on any callable function.</p>

-<p>This article combines the two previously described techniques, state machines and asynchronous multicast delegates, into a single project.
-In the previous articles, it may not be readily apparent using simple examples how multiple state machines coordinate activities and dispatch events to each other.
+<p>This repository combines state machines and asynchronous delegates into a single project.
 The goal for the article is to provide a complete working project with threads, timers, events, and state machines all working together.
 To illustrate the concept, the example project implements a state-based self-test engine utilizing asynchronous communication between threads.</p>

-<p>I won&rsquo;t be re-explaining the <code>StateMachine</code> and <code>Delegate&lt;&gt;</code> implementations as the prior articles do that already.
-The primary focus is on how to combine the state machine and delegates into a single framework.</p>

 <p><a href="https://www.cmake.org/">CMake</a>&nbsp;is used to create the build files.
 CMake is free and open-source software.
 Windows, Linux and other toolchains are supported.
 See the <strong>CMakeLists.txt </strong>file for more information.</p>

 <p>Related GitHub repositories:</p>

 <ul>
-    <li><a href="https://github.com/endurodave/cpp-async-delegate">Asynchronous Multicast Delegates in Modern C++</a> - by David Lafreniere</li>
+    <li><a href="https://github.com/endurodave/DelegateMQ">DelegateMQ in C++</a> - a header-only library enables function invocations on any callable, either synchronously, asynchronously, or on a remote endpoint</li>
-    <li><a href="https://github.com/endurodave/StateMachine">State Machine Design in C++</a> - by David Lafreniere</li>
+    <li><a href="https://github.com/endurodave/StateMachine">State Machine Design in C++</a> - a compact C++ state machine</li>
 </ul>

 # Asynchronous Delegate Callbacks